 8. Time to find a new place to study

 Study in a different location at least once a week.
 When summer is here and the temperatures rise, it’s tempting to stay in the air conditioning all day, if you have it.
 Whether it’s sweltering inside or outside, it’s a good idea to get out and study at other locations once in a while, just to break the norm.
-It doesn’t have to be outside, but there’s something to be said for fresh air, especially these days.
+It doesn’t have to be outside, but there’s something to be said for fresh air.
 There are advantages and disadvantages to studying outside, so decide what’s best for you, but try to find a new place where you can actually concentrate and study.
 Wherever you decide to go, look up local Wi-Fi spots ahead of time.
 Consider taking homework that might be easier to complete on-the-go, like long reading assignments.

 9. Yes, send the kids away!

-When camps finally start opening again, right away for your sanity, send your kids to summer camp.
+Send your kids to summer camp.
 Morning camp, all-day camp, weekend camp, any camp.
 Robotics camp, LEGO camp, dance camp, cheer camp.
 There are camps for everything including fishing, surfing, swimming, horseback riding, cooking, tennis, soccer, football, animals, math, theater, gymnastics, coding, and more.
 There are affordable YMCA day camps and endless camps in most communities.